 Storage

-This crust is best used the same day it’s made, but it can be baked up to a day ahead and stored, tightly covered, at room temperature.
-Don’t store an unbaked crust, uncovered, for more than a few hours — it will start to dry out and can become crumbly.
+Use this crust the same day it’s made or bake it up to a day ahead and store tightly covered at room temperature.
+Avoid leaving unbaked crust uncovered for more than a few hours to prevent drying.

 Graham Cracker Crust Desserts